eclipsesrl/udesly-docs-gridsome/content/shopify/shop/product-page-elements.md

 #### Product Images

-In WooCommerce you can associate multiple images to your product and you can show them on your theme just using the attribute:
+In Shopify you can associate multiple images to your product and you can show them on your theme just using the attribute:

 <Attribute name="item" value="product-images" />